joostvdg/joostvdg.github.io/docs/productivity/index.md

 > Build system.
 All code in Google's repository builds with a customized version of the Bazel build system,5 requiring that builds be **hermetic**; that is, all inputs must be explicitly declared and stored in source control so the builds are easily distributed and parallelized.

+## Clear The Bucket Before Fixing The Leak

+> Concurrent with FindBugs experimentation, the C++ workflow at Google was improving with the addition of new checks to the Clang compiler.
+The Clang team implemented new compiler checks, along with suggested fixes, then used ClangMR38 to run the updated compiler in a distributed way over the entire Google codebase, refine checks, and programmatically fix all existing instances of a problem in the codebase.
+Once the codebase was cleansed of an issue, the Clang team enabled the new diagnostic as a compiler error (not a warning, which the Clang team found Google developers ignored) to break the build, a report difficult to disregard.
+The Clang team was very successful improving the codebase through this strategy.

 ## Further reading

 ### Others